Today I’d like to share a sneak peek at my forthcoming book, 1200 Creative Writing Prompts, which will be available next month (January 2014).

 - The setting is a festive party honoring the holiday of your choosing.
 But something unexpected happens, and the guests are all drawn into a drama, adventure, or mystery.

-- Some of us don’t think much about the holidays other than the obligations they impose – presents, parties, appearances, contributions.
+- Some of us don’t think much about the holidays other than the obligations they impose: presents, parties, appearances, and contributions.
 But holidays exist to remind us of the meaning of something — usually something significant.
 What does your favorite holiday represent?
 How did it become a holiday and why do so many people recognize it?

 - If you are one of the many who are mourning the loss of someone dear, think about that person and the memories you have with them, especially your holiday memories.
-It’s hard to do, but there is joy in those memories and if you can embrace it (by writing about it), you may be able to honor your loved one’s life with joy rather than sorrow.
+It’s hard to do, but there is joy in those memories and if you can embrace that joy (by writing about it), you may be able to honor your loved one’s life with comfort rather than sorrow.

 - Although holidays have deeper meanings, we like to truss them up with a lot of decadence and nostalgia.
 All that food!
 All those presents!
 The folklore, the ornaments, and the lights!
 Oh what fun it is…

 Which of these writing prompts did you choose?
 What did you write?
 Do you have any writing prompts to share?
 Leave a comment, and keep writing!